TdX 20 History

 Where can I buy Bluon TdX 20?

-Currently Bluon TdX 20 is available at a growing list of supply houses, with more added monthly.
-Visit our Store Finder to find a supplier near you.
+Currently Bluon TdX 20 is available at a growing list of distributors, with more added monthly.
+Visit our Store Finder to find a distributor near you.
 In areas where coverage is not available, we have patnered with TruTech Tools to provide 2-3 day shipping nationwide.

 Are there any requirements to receive Bluon’s Tech Support and Product Warranty?

-Tech support is provided thorugh the Bluon app.
-Warranty coverage is provided to technicians who complate the Bluon Accrediation Program in the Bluon app.
+Technican support is provided through the Bluon app.
+Warranty coverage is provided to technicians who complete the Bluon Accrediation training module, located in the Bluon app.